Degree: Bachelor of Science in Engineering (BSE)

 Concentration Requirements

-Biomedical Engineering Specialty Tracks
+Biomedical Engineering Concentrations

 Required courses for these tracks are presented in the tables below.
-These tracks provide the student with a solid background in a well-defined area of biomedical engineering.
+These concentrations provide the student with a solid background in a well-defined area of biomedical engineering.
 To meet specific educational needs, students may choose alternatives from among the suggested electives or design unique specialties.
 These options are flexible and subject to departmental guidelines and faculty approval.

 Approval of technical electives (TE): Pre-approved TE (listed below) need no further approval.
 300-400 level courses offered by a department in the Case School of Engineering may be approved as a TE by a student’s academic advisor.
 Any other course must be approved by petition to the BME Undergraduate Education Committee.
 Transfer and study abroad courses must be approved by the BME Program Academic Representative.
-In all cases, courses should be chosen as TEs that are consistent with the track and are consistent with students' career plans.
+In all cases, courses should be chosen as TE's that are consistent with the track and are consistent with student's career plans.
 Students are encouraged to choose electives that form a thematic depth.

-Biomedical Devices and Instrumentation Track
+Biomedical Devices and Instrumentation Concentration

 ECSE 245 | Electronic Circuits | 4 |